oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

-These examples use a mixture of the various JADN representation formats described in [Section&nbsp;3.1.3](#313-jadn-representations), and the university example in [Section&nbsp;3.3.3](#333-multiple-representations-example) specifically illustrates the use of all of the representations describing a single information model.
+These examples use a mixture of the various JADN representation formats described in [Section&nbsp;3.1.3](#313-jadn-representations), and the university example in [Section&nbsp;3.3.3](#333-multiple-representations-example) specifically incorporates all of the representations describing a single information model.

 ### 3.3.1 Digital Music Library